How Much Do Virginia Foster Parents Get Paid?

-- giving foster parents and their children a break when necessary
+- Giving foster parents and their children a break when necessary

-- enabling foster parents to go on vacation where the child is not legally permitted
+- Enabling foster parents to go on vacation where the child is not legally permitted

-- offering foster children and teens in group care with new experiences
+- Offering foster children and teens in group care with new experiences

-- discovering potential placement changes
+- Discovering potential placement changes

 Additional Support Services & Resources for Foster Parents

-Additional services and supports are widely available to Virginia foster parents.
+Additional services and support are widely available to Virginia foster parents.
 However, reimbursement of such services is dependent upon the proper documentation indicating issues and challenges affecting the child.
 Documentation provided to your caseworker for review may include:

-- journals tracking developmental/emotional growth
+- Journals tracking developmental and emotional growth

-- clinical reports
+- Clinical reports

-- behavioral assessments
+- Behavioral assessments